A day at the farmyard

 Let your imagination take you on a journey….as a Dairy Maid perhaps milking the cows in the Byre followed by butter making in the Dairy or imagine yourself as the Blacksmith shoeing horses and making tools in the Smithy.

 The farm nowadays comes to life with a collection of colourful chickens that wait patiently for the arrival of visitors.
-Come along and feed these colourful characters and also meet our cute Shetland ponies, Poppy and Murdy and the Soay sheep.
+Come along and feed these colourful characters and also meet our cute Shetland pony and friendly goats.

 Ardress farmyard is also where you can find a total of 8 species of bats.
-You’ll have to come to one of our Bat evenings to fully appreciate them but there is an interesting exhibition in one of the buildings giving information about these nocturnal inhabitants.
+Come to 'Go Batty' on 2 August at 8.30pm till late, to fully appreciate them but there is an interesting exhibition in one of the buildings giving information about these nocturnal inhabitants.

 With its sunny position facing south west the farmyard appeals to all, whether to evoke childhood memories of days gone by or to simply provide a haven to experience the sights and sounds of the present.